~ Click here to read today's Scripture on BibleGateway.com ~

 Psalm 24 is a beautiful Psalm!
 Check out this brief snippet of commentary on this Psalm from bible.org: "The Israelites have returned from a battle with the Canaanites.
 They are proceeding up to the sanctuary on the holy mount to give praise to Yahweh for the great and mighty victory in battle, carrying with them the Ark of the Covenant, the symbol of Yahweh’s presence with them.
 As they approach the gate, they are met by the Levites who function as gatekeepers.
 It is their part to ask who may enter the sanctuary of the Lord; and it is the priests’ part to answer with the stipulations from the Law.
 Whoever meets these qualifications may enter and fellowship with Yahweh...
-The psalm then concludes with the worshipers calling to the gates to make way for Yahweh to come in to His sanctuary, for why should the King of Glory stoop to go under a doorway? " This quote is from, and there is much more commentary on Psalm 24, at bible.org at this link. (also, any Chris Tomlin fans out there will definitely recognize this Psalm - on his CD "Arriving" I think the 2nd or 3rd to last song is called "King of Glory" based on this Psalm - it's the best song on this overall fantastic CD in my humble opinion! :)
+The psalm then concludes with the worshipers calling to the gates to make way for Yahweh to come in to His sanctuary, for why should the King of Glory stoop to go under a doorway? ". (also, any Chris Tomlin fans out there will definitely recognize this Psalm - on his CD "Arriving" I think the 2nd or 3rd to last song is called "King of Glory" based on this Psalm - it's the best song on this overall fantastic CD in my humble opinion! :)

 Psalm 25 has some amazing verses today!
 I think I could write some reflections and questions on each of the verses today...
 Maybe a good thing for each of us to do is to re-read this Psalm today and really reflect on what the verses are saying to our hearts.
 David wrote this Psalm as a prayer for God's mercies when he was suffering affliction for his sins and when enemies were seizing this occasion to attack him.
 It's a very penitential Psalm.
 One that we might need to pray to God from time to time as David did.
 I do like verse 5 a lot and I believe it will speak to each of you going through the Bible this year - "Lead me by your truth and teach me, for you are the God who saves me.
 All day long I put my hope in you."
 Do you believe that reading God's Word each day is allowing you to be led by God's truth?
 Are you being taught each day?
 Then - that last sentence in verse 5 is amazing.
 I cannot honestly say that all day long I put my hope in God.
 I pray that I do... but I think sometimes I drift away from putting my hope in God and I put my hope in myself - or maybe even sometimes I lose hope!
 I get discouraged about a situation.
 I get stressed.
 I worry.
 If we put our hope all day long in God, do you think we would get discouraged, stressed, or worried?
 I don't think we would...